cmb69/calendar_xh/README.md

 and linked to the *event page* that is defined in the language settings of Calendar\_XH.

+You can also specify a year and month to have a fixed calendar for a certain month.
+For instance,

+    {{{calendar(2025, 4)}}}

+will always show the calendar of April, 2025.

 ### Event List

 The event list is supposed to be embedded on the *event page* that is